-The Silence Game is one of the most beautiful practical life activities in a Montessori Early Childhood classroom.
+The Silence Game is one of the most beautiful Practical Life in a Montessori Early Childhood classroom.
 Observing squirmy preschoolers find their way to calm their minds and bodies is simply amazing.
 Learn the silence game for your home or classroom.

 At home, my sons are in the habit of Making Silence when they get a little crazy and at bedtime as a way to relax.